-Owners who would risk attaching an electric cat collar to their pet would see their cat run away at the first opportunity to find a new home that is safer, more peaceful and, above all, where its freedom will not be questioned.
+Owners who would risk attaching an electric cat collar to their pet would see their cat run away at the first opportunity to find a new home that is safer, more peaceful and, above all, where their freedom will not be questioned.

 How to train a kitten?
 How to train a cat?
 Read more about the proper ways to train a cat in this article.

 The owner also has the possibility of defining a perimeter for the dog and cat, the garden for example.
 If the pet crosses the perimeter, a notification is sent directly to the smartphone.
-The owner is then able to know the position of the dog or cat immediately and to recover it quickly.
+The owner is then able to know the position of the dog or cat immediately and to recover them quickly.

 Finally, some GPS collars offer a recall option.
-The idea is simply to condition the pet at mealtimes by ringing or vibrating its GPS collar from the smartphone.
+The idea is simply to condition the pet at mealtimes by ringing or vibrating their GPS collar from the smartphone.
 This way, the cat and dog will associate the vibration of their collar with their meal and will easily return home.

-The training collar does not always get good press and with the use of positive reinforcement in dog training, it is becoming increasingly controversial.
+The training collar does not always get a good press and with the use of positive reinforcement in dog training, it is becoming increasingly controversial.
 However, there are now many different types of training collars: electric, vibration, sound, but also spray or ultrasound training collars considered less intrusive for the dog.

 The fact remains that the use of such dog training collars must be extremely well thought out and combined with more conventional training.
 They require a good grip from the master as well as a period of familiarisation for the dog initially trained and used to basic commands.